CENTENARIAN PENSION

 7. How much does this cost?

 There is no cost for Holocaust survivors.
-However, since there are costs of approximately US $1,000 – $1,400 involved in research and lodging the application in Poland, we do request that if an applicant is approved for the pension, then he or she please remit the first month’s payment to us to cover our expenses.
+However, since there are costs of approximately $1,400 USD involved in research and lodging the application in Poland, we do request that if an applicant is approved for the pension, then he or she please remit the first month’s payment to us to cover our expenses.
 However, if for any reason either the applicant or his estate does not receive the payment, then neither party is responsible for paying us back.

 Polish citizens who are not Holocaust survivors who wish to apply can contact Polaron for assistance.